All genders, abilities, ages and fitness levels are welcome at Tempest.

 I’m unfit and overweight, are your classes suitable for me?

 Absolutely.
 Everyone works at their own pace and pole dance and aerial provides a great mix of aerobic exercise and toning.
-If you are in ill health or have a BMI of over 30, have a chat with your GP before embarking on a new exercise programme but everyone is welcome.
+If you have any concerns you should have a chat with your GP before embarking on a new exercise programme but everyone is welcome.

 I have a physical disability / injury – can I take part?

-We encourage everyone to work with what they can do, rather than focus on what they can’t, but if you have an injury that is not healed (such as a pulled muscle) it is best to let your body rest while it repairs itself.
+We encourage everyone to work with what they can do, rather than focus on what they can’t, but if you have an injury that is not healed (such as a muscle strain) it is best to let your body rest while it repairs itself.
 Let your instructor know, in private if you prefer, of any condition you have so we can make reasonable adjustments and manage any risk.
-We have disabled access and toilet facilities.
+If you have a disability we are happy to work with you to find out how best to help you take part.

 What should I wear for class?